John Joe Flood: Club career

-Irish international
+International career

-Between 1926 and 1931 Flood made 5 appearances and scored 4 goals for the Irish Free State.
+Between 1926 and 1931 Flood made five appearances and scored four goals for the Irish Free State.
 He made his international debut in a 3–0 away defeat against Italy on 21 March 1926.
-He won his second cap on 20 April 1929 against Belgium at Dalymount Park.
+This was a controversial fixture as Britain had not yet view Ireland as a sovereign state but Italy, another Catholic nation, decided to give the Irish that recognition much to the ire of Westminster.
+The team brought their own tri color to be flown at the fixture along with the sheet music to 'The Soldier's Song'/'Amhrán na bhFiann' for the band to play.
+Flood won his second cap on 20 April 1929 against Belgium at Dalymount Park.
 He marked the occasion by scoring Irelands' first international hat-trick and the Irish won 4–0.
 He scored his fourth international goal in a return game against Belgium on 11 May 1930.
 Jimmy Dunne scored the other two goals as the Irish won 3–1.
-On 26 April 1931 he captained the Irish Free State against Spain.
+On 26 April 1931, he captained the Irish Free State against Spain.
 Together with Tom Farquharson, Peter Kavanagh and Paddy Moore he was part of a team that gained a respectable 1–1 draw at the Montjuic Stadium in Barcelona.
 Flood laid on the pass for Moore to score on his debut.
 He made his last international appearance on 13 December 1931 in the return game against Spain which the Irish Free State lost 5–0.
 Flood captained the Irish team on that day.